viethaa/intro-to-python/Week 01/README.md

 <br>

 3. **Run Your Python File**
-   - In the terminal, type:
+   - To run your code in the terminal, run this command:

 ```python
 python3 your_file_name.py